digicademy-chf/chf_bib/Documentation/InstallAndConfig/Index.rst

     In a blank folder in your page tree, add a ``BibliographicResource``.
     Further data, such as entries, needs to be located in the same data folder.
-    ``Reference``s, however, are an exception as they only point towards entries and may be part of other data models.
+    ``SourceRelation``s, however, are an exception as they only point towards entries and may be part of other data models.

 3. Optionally add a Zotero task